• Our service

 The physical environment of each property is designed for the the service users convenience and comfort.

-The Winsters, is a 3 bedroom Bungalow, comprising of en-suite bathrooms.
-Communal Living spaces and Communal Gardens.
+The Winsters, is a 3 bedroom Bungalow, comprising of en-suite bathrooms, communal living spaces and communal gardens.

 The buildings and grounds are maintained in a safe condition and feature additional risk reducing features.
 Any specialist equipment for individuals is identified and actioned.

-All Service Users have safe, comfortable bedrooms with En-suite Bathroom, T.V and WIFI; their own possessions around them.
+All Service Users have safe, comfortable bedrooms with En-suite Bathroom, T.V, and WIFI; their own possessions around them.

-The premises are kept clean, hygienic and free from unpleasant odours, with systems in place to control the spread of infection.
+The premises are kept clean, hygienic, and free from unpleasant odours, with systems in place to control the spread of infection.

 Individual Service Users take responsibility for their own bedroom with the appropriate support.